rejetto/hfs/dev-plugins.md

 - `storageDir: string` folder where a plugin is supposed to store run-time data.
 This folder is preserved during an update of the plugin, while the rest could be deleted.

-- `events: EventEmitter` this is the main events emitter used by HFS.
+- `events` this is the main events emitter used by HFS.
+  These are backend side events, not to be confused with frontend ones.
+It's not the standard EventEmitter class, and the API is slightly different.

+  - `events.on(name: string, listener: Callback): Callback`

+    call your listener every time the event is emitted.
+    The returned callback will unsubscribe the event.

+  - `events.once(name: string, listener?: Callback): Promise<eventArguments>`

+    when the event is emitted, your (optional) listener is called, and the returned promise is resolved.

 - `require: function` use this instead of standard `require` function to access modules already loaded by HFS.
 Example:
   ```js